rbrt/rbrt.github.io/_posts/2017-02-25-5ColorAOShader.md

 The shader works by subtracting a threshold value from each vertex colour, and using the `ceil()` function to convert it to either 1 or 0.
 Each colour is lerped with the previous colour from highest threshold value to lowest, so that the lowest corresponding colour is applied, and anything lower is thrown away.
+This lets me apply several different colours to a mesh, without using a texture, and while avoiding any branching in the fragment shader.

 I also ran into a really annoying issue trying to bake my AO into vertex data while still being able to use the vertex colours.
 The first approach I tried was